 2. Dr. Sasikala Devi

 Innovation is (almost) always a good thing.
 Sometimes it’s a case of improving the user experience of a product or service—and sometimes it’s a matter of saving lives.
-When the Covid-19 pandemic struck, Dr. Sasikala Devi did what all brilliant innovators do: She saw a problem (a rather monumental one) and came up with a solution.
+When the Covid-19 pandemic struck in 2020, Dr. Sasikala Devi did what all brilliant innovators do: She saw a problem (a rather monumental one) and came up with a solution.

 Sasikala acted quickly and leveraged her expertise at a time when it was most needed, literally giving healthcare professionals the tools to help save lives.
 It’s also worth noting that she did this while the country was in lockdown—meaning she didn’t have regular access to lab resources, nor could she engage her fellow scholars or students to help.
 Developing a game-changing healthcare solution while teaching daily classes, conducting academic research, and in lockdown?
 Incredible.